basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 leader changes, which typically take place when nodes go down or during network partitions.
-When these metadata updates take place, the time to live (TTL) of the object is refreshed, which can lead to general unpreditably in objects' TTL.
+When these metadata updates take place, the time to live (TTL) of the object is refreshed, which can lead to general unpredictably in objects' TTL.
 Although leader changes will be rare in many clusters, we nonetheless recommend that you use object expiry in strongly consistent buckets only in situations when these occasional irregularities are acceptable.